Dhaval1094/DTSocketTicTacToe/README.md

 ![GameVid](https://github.com/Dhaval1094/DTSocketTicTacToe/blob/master/game-video.gif)

 Note: Bonjour is discovering services for devices with the same wi-fi network.
-So, if you are hosting and joining both with the simulator, there is no problem, but if there is connection between simulator and device or device to device make sure both are connected with the same wi-fi network.
+So, if you are hosting and joining both with the simulator, there is no problem, but if you are trying to connect simulator and device or device to device make sure both are connected with the same wi-fi network.